 NOTES:

 [1] Where official rates are expressed by the hour or week, they have been converted to monthly rates on the basis of a 40-hour week and 52-week year.
-Minimum wage figures are gross (pre-tax) rates and exclude any 13th or 14th month payments that may be due under national legislation, collective agreements, custom or practice.
+Minimum wage figures are gross (pre-tax) rates and exclude any 13th or 14th month payments that may be due under national legislation, collective agreements, custom

 [2] Austria: applies to certain industry sectors.
 Applicable to all sectors from 01.01.2009.
 Employees are entitled to 14 monthly payments each year.